emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #outline(depth: 1)

-= Einleitung
+= Introduction

-== Wo sind wir gerade?
+== Where are we now?

-- In der letzten Vorlesung haben wir uns mit der Ausgabe und Eingabe beschäftigt
+- In the last lecture, we dealt with output and input
-- Sie können nun
+- You can now
-  - Ausgabe auf der Konsole in den richtigen Kanal senden und formatieren,
+  - send and format output to the console in the right channel,
-  - Eingabe vom User einfordern
+  - request input from the user
-  - und Dateien in Java einlesen.
+  - and read files in Java.
-- Heute geht es weiter mit der *Parallelverarbeitung*.
+- Today we continue with *parallel processing*.

 #slide[
   1. Imperative Konzepte